-All Intercity Transit employees, except for personnel working less than 70 hours per month in five months in a calendar year, participate in the Public Employees' Retirement Systems (PERS) administered by the Washington State Department of Retirement Systems, under cost-sharing multiple-employer public employee defined benefit and defined contribution retirement plans.
+Intercity Transit employees, full-time and qualifying part-time employees, participate in the Public Employees' Retirement Systems (PERS) administered by the Washington State Department of Retirement Systems, under cost-sharing multiple-employer public employee defined benefit and defined contribution retirement plans.
 The state Legislature establishes, and amends, laws pertaining to the creation and administration of all public retirement systems.

-The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
-The DRS CAFR may be downloaded from the DRS website at www.drs.wa.gov, or may be obtained by writing to:
+The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available annual comprehensive financial report (ACFR) that includes financial statements and required supplementary information for each plan.
+The DRS ACFR may be downloaded from the DRS website at www.drs.wa.gov, or may be obtained by writing to: